noahssark/noahssARK-Food/README.md

-# Ashushop
+# noahssARK - Food

-This project was generated with [Angular CLI] version 13.1.1.
+This project was generated with [Angular CLI] version 15.0.0

 ## Development server